45 Central Street

 31C Market Hill

-I have been trained in using integrated techniques with a principle focus on using the Psychodynamic approach as this stresses the importance of the unconscious and past experience in shaping current behaviour.
+I have been trained as a Psychodynamic Therapist, this approach focusses of the unconscious and past experiences, and how they shape your current behaviour.

 I recognise that individual issues often need a more tailored approach, and therefore I have additional training in Cognitive Behavioural Therapy, and Person Centred Therapy, and will utilise an integrated approach when appropriate.